DharaniDJ/My-Programming-Journey/README.md

 ### Programming Languages

-- Each programming language I've explored has its own folder, containing sample code and small projects to demonstrate my proficiency.
+- Each programming language I've explored has its own folder, containing sample code with multiple approaches and small projects to demonstrate my proficiency.

 ### Data Structures